Explore the interactive timeline.

 About the Exhibit

 Explore the exhibit here.
-Visit the free exhibit at the Federal Reserve Bank of Cleveland from September 9, 2013, through January 30, 2014.
+Visit the free exhibit at the Federal Reserve Bank of Cleveland through May 8, 2014.

 The exhibition of the Federal Reserve Bank of Cleveland’s collection of War Bond posters commemorates the Federal Reserve’s Centennial.